laravel-hyperf/laravel-hyperf.com/docs/docs/installation.md

 ## Incompatible extensions

-Because Hyperf is based on Swoole's unprecedented coroutine functionality many extensions are incompatible, the following (including but not limited to) extensions are currently incompatible:
+Because Laravel Hyperf is based on Swoole's coroutine functionality, some extensions are incompatible in the coroutine environment.
+The following (including but not limited to) extensions are currently incompatible:

 - xhprof
 - xdebug (It's available in PHP 8.1+ and Swoole >= 5.0.2)